syncfusion-content/windowsforms-docs/WindowsForms/TreeView/FAQ/How-to-disable-Tooltip-for-particular-nodes-of-the-treenodeadv.md

 ---
 layout: post
-title: How-to-disable-Tooltip-for-particular-nodes-of-the-TreenodeAdv | Windows Forms | Syncfusion
+title: How-to-disable-Tooltip-for-particular-nodes-of-the-TreenodeAdv | WindowsForms | Syncfusion
 description: how to disable tooltip for particular nodes of the treenodeadv
-platform: windowsforms
+platform: WindowsForms
 control: TreeView
 documentation: ug
 ---